dotarj/protobuf-net-data/README.md

         dt.Load(reader);
     }

-Serialize an IDataReader into a buffer... and back again:
+Serializing an IDataReader into a buffer... and back again:

     Stream buffer = new MemoryStream();